kaifishr/DroneRacing/README.md

 # TODO:

-- Compare diagonal to vertical rays.
 - Allow to deactivate drone if it hits wall.
+- Allow interaction between drones.
+- Add drone's position to input data.
+- Use data of last $N$ time steps as new input.
 - Allow thrust to have two components.
-- Use data of last $N$ time steps as new input.

 # License